-Chapter Eight

-Systems Operations

-Updated 04-21-2022
+Chapter Eight Systems Operations (Return to Table of Contents) Updated 04-21-2022

 The Financial Aid Office at Tennessee Tech University is highly automated and strives to continue in automation wherever possible.
 The Financial Aid Office uses the Banner system to integrate financial aid processing with other University functions.